ukwa/ukwa-pywb/integration-test/README.md

  - http://localhost:50070/explorer.html#/ to observe the WARC file in HDFS
  - http://localhost:9090/tc?q=type:urlquery+url:http%3A%2F%2Facid.matkelly.com%2F to see what's in the CDX server
  - http://localhost:8080/wayback/*/http://acid.matkelly.com/ to access the content via OpenWayback
+ - http://localhost:8081/test/*/http://acid.matkelly.com/ to access the test in pywb

 The archived version of the 'acid test' page looks pretty poor in OWB, although it renders okay in proxy mode (use `localhost:8090` as your proxy for that to work).